Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Monument inside Battery Park| ©Karlis Dambrans

 In that sense, I recommend using Citi Bike, New York's public bike rental service, which is very cheap and easy to use!
-Around the park there are about 20 bike stations where you can take a bike, but first you will have to download the App on your mobile and register an account.
+Around the park there are about 20 bike stations where you can take one, but first you will have to download the App on your mobile and register an account.

 SeaGlass Carousel at Battery Park| ©Edward Blake